 *These costs will vary dependent on your personal circumstances

 Dutch Students - Student Grant ‘studiefinanciering’:

 If you are under the age of 30 and are registered in full-time or dual education, you can apply for student finance.
 Student finance, paid by the Dutch government, is a monthly loan to provide you in your living, such as payment for your room or to cover your daily costs.
 You must be a Dutch national or have the same rights, depending on your residence permit or your nationality.
 For more information about how much money you are entitled to and how you can apply for it, please consult duo.nl.

 Student Grant (non-Dutch EEA students only):

 As an EEA student you are allowed to take up a part-time job in the Netherlands.
-If you work more than 56 hours a month you may be eligible for a student grant from the Dutch government which turns into a gift once you graduate.
+If you work more than 56 hours a month you may be eligible for a student grant from the Dutch government.
 For more information please consult duo.nl

 Tuition Fee Loan/Collegegeldkrediet (non-Dutch EEA students only):

 If you are an EEA/EU student and NOT eligible for a student grant from the Dutch government you can apply for a loan or a contribution towards to the payment of your tuition fee.
 This is called 'Collegegeldkrediet' and the loan will be paid directly into your bank account in monthly installments.
 If you want more information about Collegegeldkrediet, please go here.
 For more information please consult duo.nl

 Do you want to make sure you get the latest updates?
 Sign up for our monthly newsletter!